 In both Affinity Photo and Photoshop, there are a lot of different ways you can create a vignette.
 You can use the radial gradient tool, use a dodge and burning approach or use the marquee tool.
 However, the most straightforward approach in Affinity Photo is to use a live Vignette filter.
 This is similar to using a lens correction filter in Photoshop, but the options are a little different.
+Follow along in this Affinity Photo vignette tutorial to learn a few different ways of creating vignettes in Affinity Photo.

 Using a Live Vignette Filter in Affinity Photo